pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  ## Satellite DHCP Integration

  We previously installed dhcpd when we installed named.
 Next we will prepare dhpcd for use with our Satellite server.
-Since....
+For Satellite to interact with an external DHCP service you will need to share the DHCP configuration and lease files with Satellite Server.
+In this we are using NFS to share the configurationI and I have provided step-by-step instructions on enabling NFS services on both the server hosting DHCP and the Satellite server.

  First we need to generate a security token on the server hosting DHCP.
  ```